 Five or fewer processors participated in the Eastern Aleutian Island golden king crab and Western Aleutian Island golden king crab fisheries in the first five years of the program, limiting the information that may be released concerning processing in those fisheries (see Table 6-8).
 In all cases, fewer plants processed deliveries of Class B IFQ and C share IFQ than deliveries of Class A IFQ.
-Only two plants participated in the St. Matthew Island blue king crab fishery in the one year that fishery was open since implementation of the program.
-All of these fisheries have relatively small TACs which limit processing opportunities.
+Only two plants participated in the St. Matthew Island blue king crab fisheries have relatively small TACs which limit processing opportunities.